Glossary

 Specialised ambulatory intervention (ISA)

-Specialised ambulatory intervention (intervention spécialisée ambulatoire, ISA) involve specialised services provided by the competence centres for pupils with specific needs.
-It takes place in the classroom at an primary or secondary school, in addition to the measures set up in the (secondary) school.
-Specialists from the competence centres work in close collaboration with the (secondary) school's staff.
+Specialised ambulatory interventions (interventions spécialisées ambulatoires, ISA) involve specialised services provided by the competence centres for pupils with special educational needs.
+They take place in the classroom at an primary or secondary school, in addition to the measures set up in the primary or secondary school.
+Specialists from the competence centres work in close collaboration with the primary or secondary school's staff.

 Specialised care

-Specialised care covers all the intervention provided by a competence centre for a pupil with specific needs.
+Specialised care covers all the intervention provided by a competence centre for a pupil with special educational needs.
 Specialised care may be organised:

 • exclusively in an primary or secondary school or at a competence centre, or